ouisharelabs/food-dashboard/README.md

     * Produce - common way of describing shared ingredients for food and tracking its sources
     * Meals - common way of describing meals prepared from ingredients (Produce)

+See [terminology](TERMINOLOGY.md) for how terms in different projects may be related.

 ## Links